baychub/cb-gsg/Getting-Started.md

 ### Assign an alias to a sensor
 Sensors are referred to be their ID and antenna port (e.g., RSP150944-1).
-1. To assign a human-readable name as an alias for the first antenna (`PORT_0`) of a sensor, find the sensor's ID from the web admin Dashboard page and enter this command at the CLI prompt:
+1. To assign a human-readable name as an alias for both antenna ports of a sensor, find the sensor's ID from the web admin Dashboard page and enter this command at the CLI prompt:

 ```
 sensor set.alias newname ALL_PORTS sensorid